temporalio/proposals/nexus/nexus-strawman.md

 **Registration:**

-For the sake of this proposal, we will only consider the case where Nexus is registered via `nexus` CLI.
+For the sake of this proposal, we will only consider the case where Nexus is registered via `nexus` CLI (which will be possible via an API that is exposed).
 In the future we may evaluate and consider alternative methods of registering a Nexus Service Instance.
 Registering a Nexus Service Instance would be done with the following command structure:

 `tctl nexus register --name my-service --description "My service" --backend nexus-backend.example.com`